Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     `npbopt`, `pbtemp0`, `iprob`, `arcres`, `mprob`, `accept`, `nbuffer`, `npbgrid`, `scalec`, `nsnba`, `phiout`, `phiform`, `decompopt`, `use_rmin`, `vprob`, `rhow_effect`, `use_sav`, `maxsph`

     Hereafter, a selected group of variables is presented, which should suffice for most PB calculations.
 The default values for these parameters are appropriate for most calculations on solvated molecular systems.
 Also note that the default options may have changed over time.
 A more thorough description of all the options can be found [here][5].
 For a detailed discussion of all related options on the quality of the MM/PB(GB)SA calculations, please check this [publication][6].

 `npbopt` (Default = 0)
 :   Option to select the linear, or the full nonlinear PB equation.

-    * 0: Linear PB equation is solved
+    * 0: Linear PB equation (LPBE) is solved
-    * 1: Nonlinear PB equation is solved
+    * 1: Nonlinear PB equation (NLPBE) is solved

     !!! note
         While the linear PB equation will suffice for most calculations, the nonlinear PB equation is recommended for highly charged systems.
-It is supported in both **_mmpbsa_py_energy_** and **_sander_**.
-Parameters such as `eneopt` or `cutnb` should be adjusted accordingly when using the nonlinear PB equation.
-Check the following threads on how to proceed in [mmbsa_py_energy](http://archive.ambermd.org/201203/0191.html) or [sander](http://archive.ambermd.org/201610/0114.html) when using the nonlinear PB equation.
-Last but not least, take into account that using nonlinear PB equation can significantly increase the calculation time required for PB calculation.
+Parameters such as `eneopt` or `cutnb` should be adjusted accordingly when using the NLPBE.
+Check the following threads ([T1](http://archive.ambermd.org/201203/0191.html) and [T2](http://archive.ambermd.org/201610/0114.html)) on how to proceed when using NLPBE.
+Last but not least, take into account that using NLPBE can significantly increase the calculation time required for PB calculation.

 `inp` (Default = 2)